raffaelecassia/youtubetoolkit/README.md

 ## usage overview

-When launching the CLI with a command for the first time, it will print a URL which you must open in your browser (if it fails to automagically open a browser for you) to authorize the CLI to act on your behalf on your youtube account.
+When launching the CLI with a command for the first time, it will print a URL that you must open in your browser (if it fails to automagically open a browser for you) to authorize the CLI to act on your behalf on your YouTube account.
 The flag `--token` allows you to specify the filename where the CLI will store the auth token.

-Data output will be printed to STDOUT while info and errors to STDERR.
-Commands like subscribe and playist-add can receive data from STDIN.
-This allow you to do your wizardry with OS pipes and i/o redirections.
+Data output will be printed to STDOUT, while info and errors to STDERR.
+Commands like `subscribe` and `playlist add` can receive data from STDIN.
+This allows you to do your wizardry with OS pipes and i/o redirections.

-For example you can do something like this to copy subscriptions from one account to another:
+For example, you can do something like this to copy subscriptions from one account to another:
 ```
 $ youtubetoolkit -t account1 subscriptions list | youtubetoolkit -t account2 subscriptions add
 ```